Experienced Raleigh DWI Attorney

 Providing Clients with Aggressive Representation in All Types of Drunk Driving Offenses

-It is the fear of every motorist: blue-and-red lights flickering in your rear-view mirror.
+It is the fear of every motorist: blue lights flickering in your rear-view mirror.
 While nobody wants to get pulled over by the police, the prospect of a traffic stop can be horrifying for those who have had one or two drinks.
 Am I going to jail?
 Will I lose my job?
 How can I afford this?
 What will my friends and family think of me?
 All of these thoughts race through your head as the officer pulls up behind you and approaches the driver’s side window.

-At Hiltzheimer Law Office, PLLC, our Raleigh DWI lawyer provides committed, aggressive representation to our clients who have been arrested and charged with a Raleigh DWI offense.
+At Hiltzheimer Law Office, PLLC, our Raleigh DWI lawyers provide committed, aggressive representation to our clients who have been arrested and charged with a Raleigh DWI offense.
 As experienced defense lawyers, steadfastly committed to the rights of the accused, we know what it takes to beat a drunk driving case.
 The founder of Hiltzheimer Law Office, PLLC, attorney Ben Hiltzheimer, is a well-respected Raleigh DWI defense attorney with a reputation for successfully defending clients in all types of DWI cases (commonly known as DUI cases in other states).

 What do prosecutors need to prove in a dwi charge in wake county, North Carolina?